carbonfive/raygun/README.md

 ### Customizing the generated Rails app

-Changes which can be applied on top of an existing Rails app should be added as `*_template.rb` files in `raygun/generators/`.
+Changes which can be applied on top of an existing Rails app should be added as `foo_template.rb` files in `raygun/generators/foo/`.

 Changes which must be performed during the creation of the Rails app should be added to `lib/raygun/app_builder.rb` and called from an appropriate step in `lib/raygun/generators/app_generator.rb`.